Alternative Insight

 The 20th Century Advances in Health

-Historical data indicates that progress in the socio-economic system, and not medical intervention, has been the more significant factor in advancement of American public health.
+Historical data indicates that social and economic progress, and not medical intervention, has been the more significant factor in advancement of American public health.
 Why aren't government and private institutions giving more attention to the benefits of the social factors?
 Research by competent and well-recognized investigators highlight the effects of the socio-economic system on the health of the populace.
 Why aren't these investigations being widely distributed, and why aren't they being used to clarify directions to improve public health?
+The reason: Pure neglect.

 The Neglect

-Security and health of the nation are defined as the security and health of the economic system, its institutions and hierarchies.
+The U.S. government defines the security and health of the American nation as the security and health of the economic system and its industries.
 It is taken for granted that if the economic system is growing then the citizens will be healthier.
 This narrow thinking works against the lower economic classes of society.
+Some thoughts:

 - Those who control the economic and political reins of society don't experience the inequalities in the system and don't suffer economically, socially and psychologically from the discrepancies.
 The system leaders have no direct interest in changing the system.